unixorn/awesome-zsh-plugins/README.md

 - [command-not-found (tarrasch)](https://github.com/Tarrasch/zsh-command-not-found) - A mirror of the [oh-my-zsh](https://ohmyz.sh) [command-not-found](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/command-not-found) plugin so you don't have to include all of oh-my-zsh.
 - [command-note](https://github.com/KKRainbow/zsh-command-note.plugin) - Record complex commands and comment on them.
 - [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 Similar to `REPORTTIME` builtin, but only outputs when user + system time >= `REPORTTIME`.
+- [communism](https://github.com/victoria-riley-barnett/Communism/) - Displays a Marx quote of the day.
 - [compe](https://github.com/tamago324/compe-zsh) - Add completion for [nvim-compe](https://github.com/hrsh7th/nvim-compe).
 - [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 - [conda](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for `conda` and aliases for some base functions.